globaledgesoft/video-recording-playback-c610/README.md

-# Project: Develop a 4k/1080@ 30fps video recording/playback for c610
+# Development of a 4k/1080@ 30fps video recording/playback for c610

 ## dependencies :
    - adb (android debugger bridge)